roeyashernielsen/uni/README.md

 <a name="converter"></a>
 ## Flow converter

-Flow converter (`src/uni/converter.py`) is a tool for converting a Python file containing a flow definition into a new Python file containing an Airflow dag definition.
-The resulting dag definition file is ready to be used in a recipe within Intelligence studio _without any modification_.
+Flow converter (`src/uni/converter.py`) is a tool for converting a Python file containing a flow definition into a recipe ready to be executed in Intelligence Studio. _No knowledge of Airflow, DAGs, or recipe structure is required._

 ### Introduction